|

 Coalition, Rifkin hopes to reduce beef consumption by 50% by the turn of the

+century.
 His book The End of Work: The Decline of the Global Labor Force and the Dawn

 of the Post-Market Era (Putman, 1995) was published in Italy under the title La